NavyaG-lab/Tech-writer/infrastructure/data-infra/inventory.md

 ##### ouroboros (shard-aware kafka consumption)

 `ouroboros` keeps track of input data for dataset-series and serves it to the ETL when it starts.
-Since a lot of input data for dataset-series comes from `riverbend` serializing events to s3, and `riverbend` is sharded, `ouroboros` either needs to be sharded or shard-aware.
+Since a lot of input data for dataset-series comes from `alph` serializing events to s3, and `alph` is sharded, `ouroboros` either needs to be sharded or shard-aware.
 On the other hand, since it talks to the ETL, it is nicer to have `ouroboros` serves this dataset-series metadata to the ETL, so it is nice to have

 ### Front-ends